-Recommendation ITU-T P.911
+Draft Revised Recommendation ITU-T P.911

 SUBJECTIVE AUDIOVIsual QUALITY ASSESSMENT METHODS FOR MULTIMEDIA APPLICATIONS

 (Geneva, 1998)

 1 Scope

 This Recommendation is intended to define non-interactive subjective assessment methods for evaluating the one-way overall audiovisual quality for bit rates specified in classes TV 3, MM 4, MM 5 and MM 6, as specified in Tables B.2 and B.4, for applications such as videoconferencing, storage and retrieval applications, telemedical applications, etc. The methods can be used for several different purposes including, but not limited to, selection of algorithms, ranking of audiovisual system performance and evaluation of the quality level during an audiovisual connection.
 When interactive aspects are to be assessed, Recommendation P.920 should be used.